iuliutza/PP/README.md

 # PP
-Paradigme de Programare - UPB 2021
+Programming paradigms - UPB 2021

 ## Teme
 - Racket at the supermarket (**Racket**)